raiden-network/spec/messaging.rst

 Off-chain Balance Proof
 -----------------------

-This data structure encapsulates the data required by the token network smart contract and is used by many messages.
+This data structure encapsulates most of the data required by the token network smart contract and is used by many messages.
 Each instance of this data structure determines the state of one participant in a given channel.
 Messages into smart contracts contain a shorter form called :ref:`On-chain Balance Proof
 <balance-proof-on-chain>`.

 Fields